pdh21/RAS_20210514/Slides/Extreme_SB.md

 2) Same, but with **only one** source within 18'' of candidate

 Note:
 We are using this XID+SED to explore the extreme starburst candidates, identified from the blind catalogue.
 And to show you how this works, lets look at an example.
-We construct two models.
+We do this by constructing two models.
 The first contains all the sources from the HELP masterlist with detections in 3 or more opt/nir bands, including the candidate.
 Our alternative model uses the same, but to mimic the assumption of the blind catalogue we remove all sources that are within 18'' of the candidate.